field

 see also: Field

-A land area free of woodland, cities, and towns; open country. - There are several species of wild flowers growing in this field.
+A land area free of woodland, cities, and towns; an area of open country. - There are several species of wild flowers growing in this field.

-A wide, open space that is usually used to grow crops or to hold farm animals. - There were some cows grazing in a field.
+A wide, open space that is used to grow crops or to hold farm animals, usually enclosed by a fence, hedge or other barrier. - There were some cows grazing in a field.

 - A crop circle was made in a corn field.